 Both are amazing in their own way!
 But here you're getting a full-package American scone.

-Let's make sure you have everything you need for these scones!
+Let's make sure you have everything you need for scrumptious, delicious blackberry scones!

 All-purpose flour.
 Use all-purpose for this recipe to work.
 Do not substitute for bread flour, or whole wheat flour.